-The overall performance achieved by the NASS is determined by numerous factors, such as external disturbances, the noise characteristics of the instrumentation, the dynamics resulting from the chosen mechanical architecture, and the achievable bandwidth dictated by the control architecture.
-Ensuring the final system met its stringent specifications requires the implementation of a predictive design methodology, also known as a mechatronics design approach.
-The goal is to rigorously evaluate different concepts, predict performance limitations, and guide the design process.
-Key challenges within this approach include developing appropriate design methodologies, creating accurate models capable of comparing different concepts quantitatively, and converging on a final design that achieves the target performance levels.
+The overall performance of the NASS will be determined by the interplay of numerous factors, including sensor accuracy and noise, actuator force and bandwidth, mechanical design stiffness and resonances, and the achievable control bandwidth.
+To navigate this complexity and ensure the final system meets its stringent specifications, a predictive design methodology, specifically a mechatronics approach, is essential.
+The goal is to rigorously evaluate different concepts, predict performance limitations, and guide the design process towards an optimal solution that functions correctly upon first assembly, given the significant cost and complexity involved.
+Key challenges within this approach include developing appropriate design methodologies, creating accurate simulation models capable of comparing different concepts quantitatively, and converging on a final design that demonstrably achieves the target performance levels.